top of page

 OUR STORY

-Our staff is mentored by professional chefs, restaurants, caterers, and culinary consultants.
-At Food 4 Good, we require that our chefs receive food handler permits and food manager license certifications.
+Welcome to Food 4 Good, where refugee women and survivors of domestic and family violence are economically empowered by cooking for a living.
+Our staff is mentored by professional chefs, caterers, and culinary consultants.
+At Food 4 Good, our programs provide professional training so that our chefs receive food handler permits and food manager license certifications.

 Gold Cutlery _edited.png

 Food 4 Good exists to honor Margaret Mei-Ying – a chef, restaurateur, and community leader.
-Through food, culture, and powerful storytelling, we break bread with the community and save lives one bite at a time.

 Meet The Team